 Strategic use of clinical touch-surface items made from Antimicrobial Copper has been proven to be an effective supplement to infection control – with dramatic results shown by laboratory testing and clinical trials – without the need to change behaviour of healthcare workers, cleaning staff or patients.

 Reducing infections will improve patient safety – this is one of the five strategic objectives in the WHO Global Action Plan for tackling Antimicrobial Resistance.

-The wide range of Antimicrobial Copper alloys available – all approved by the US EPA as able to make public health benefit claims relating to touch surfaces under typical usage conditions – means that products made from them do not even have to look like copper or brass.
+The wide range of copper alloys available means that products made from them do not even have to look like copper or brass.
 Some of the alloys are practically indistinguishable from stainless steel, yet have proven antimicrobial efficacy.